-Most of our other Midweek Mashup examples to date have featured home shirts mixed with alternative shorts and/or socks, but this week is the opposite of that – a home shirt altered so as to tie in with the away shorts and socks.
+Most of our other Midweek Mashup examples to date have featured home shirts mixed with alternative shorts and/or socks, but this week is the opposite of that – a home shirt altered.

 In 1970, Chelsea reached the FA Cup for the second time in four attempts.
 The 1967 decider, against Tottenham Hotspur, had seen them wear blue socks as their North London opponents went for an all-white look and their opponents in ’70, Leeds United, also caused a socks-clash.
 At Elland Road earlier that season, Chelsea had been in all-blue.

 As it happened, Chelsea won the toss and Leeds wore the red socks from their away kit at Wembley on April 11, as they would against Celtic in their European Cup semi-final second leg four days later.
 A 2-2 draw after extra time meant a replay at Old Trafford on Wednesday, April 29, meaning it was Chelsea’s turn to switch socks.

 Perhaps there was an aversion to the blue socks after the 1967 final, but whatever the reason was, they opted to wear yellow socks.
 So that this wouldn’t jar, short similar to the away shorts (blue with a yellow stripe and numbers, compared with white trim on the home) were also worn, and a unique set of home shirts were made – with the white crest and numbers in matching yellow too.